It’s that time of year again where retailers and shoppers rejoice. The clock is ticking, and the countdown to Black Friday is on.

 This was a popular time for tourists to visit for two reasons: to celebrate the Thanksgiving holiday and to see the traditional Army-Navy football game.
-Due to the influx of people visiting the city of Philadelphia, it was not only a popular day for shopping, but for looting as well.
 Local Philadelphia businesses later tried to change the term Black Friday because of the doom and gloom associated with the phrase.
-They instead pushed for Big Friday, but the original term, Black Friday held its place.
+They instead pushed for Big Friday, but the original term, Black Friday, held its place.

 Just like the United States, the UK term Black Friday came from local police.
-The difference here is that Black Friday referred to the Friday before Christmas.
+The difference here is that Black Friday was in reference to the Friday before Christmas.
 Both Police and hospitals noticed a spike in demand as people partied and enjoyed the last weekend before the holiday.

 Australia and New Zealand are not immune to the online shopping opportunities centered in the U.S. Back in 2015, major New Zealand retailers like The Warehouse started noting the retail holiday’s importance by offering their own deals.

-After the success of Black Friday more retail holidays surfaced, one of them being Cyber Monday.
+After the success of Black Friday, more retail holidays surfaced, including Cyber Monday.
 They often are considered so similar that few people know their differences.
 So, let’s start by discussing Black Friday.

 Black Friday traditionally falls on the Friday immediately following the Thanksgiving holiday.
 It officially marks the beginning of the holiday shopping season.

-Black Friday started as a completely offline affair.
-It occurred with retailers making such irresistible offers causing bargain-hungry shoppers to rush out in droves to partake of them.
+Black Friday started as a completely offline, in-store sales event.
+Retailers made such irresistible offers causing bargain-hungry shoppers to rush out in droves to physical stores to partake of them.

 Cyber Monday, on the other hand, takes place primarily online.
 It was created in 2005 to help smaller retailers compete with big-name companies giving out discounts on Black Friday.

-Cyber Monday falls on the Monday immediately following Thanksgiving, which in 2020 means it will take place on November 30.
+Cyber Monday falls on the Monday immediately following Thanksgiving.

 How To Prepare Your Ecommerce Store For Black Friday

-Given the estimated number of Black Friday sales, it’s crucial for businesses to have their sites prepared for the inevitable Black Friday rush.
+Given the estimated number of Black Friday sales, it’s crucial for businesses to have their sites prepared for the inevitable Black Friday rush, including SEO optimization.

 Here are a few tips to ensure your site is ready for the expected increase of Black Friday traffic.

-- A seamless checkout experience offering multiple payment options
+- A seamless checkout experience offering multiple payment options, including digital wallets.

 - A high level of mobile functionality